Mykol71/mscloudserver/msposapp/README.md

 - Install
 Installs the required packages and make needed config changes for msposapp if not already done.
-Ask for a shop identifier and name, if not already set.
+Ask for a shop identifier, name, and os version, if not already set.
-Build/rebuild the rhe8-rti base image every time its ran.
+Ask if want to Build/rebuild the base image.
 Check for OS updates every time it is ran, after the initial installation.

 - Purge